pzhaojohnson/RNA2Drawer/README.md

 ## Drawing with Fixed Coordinates

 In `File` -> `Open` -> `Fixed Coordinates`, you can draw single-stranded structures in fixed layouts produced by other programs.

 Notably, RNA2Drawer can draw structures from the X and Y coordinates of bases in a [RiboSketch](https://rnastructure.cancer.gov/ribosketch/) (RS) file.

+Alternatively, RNA2Drawer can draw structures from a file containing base coordinates formatted in the following way.
+For example, the following would describe a small hairpin.

+`>small_hairpin
+ACCCUUUUGGGA
+.(((....))).
+0.0,1.0,1.0,1.0,0.5,1.0,2.0,2.5,2.0,2.0,2.0,3.0
+0.0,0.0,1.0,2.0,3.0,4.0,4.0,3.0,2.0,1.0,0.0,0.0`

 ## Frequently Asked Questions